Black history class to undergo changes, College Board says

 People are also reading…

-The course was launched in 60 schools in the U.S. and will be expanded to 800 schools and 16,000 students this upcoming school year.
+The course was launched in 60 schools in the U.S. and will be expanded to 800 schools and 16,000 students in the upcoming school year.

 The nonprofit testing company previously said revisions to the course were substantially complete and not shaped by political influence before DeSantis shared his objections.
 College Board officials said developers consulted with professors from more than 200 colleges, including several historically Black institutions, and took input from teachers piloting the class.